badiaamakhlouf/MLOps_Guide/README.md

 3. Key Concepts in MLOps
 4. Testing in MLOps
 5. Tools and Technologies for MLOps
-6. Challenges in MLOps
-7. Best Practices in MLOps
+6. Best Practices and challenges in MLOps
-8. Case Studies and Real-world Applications
-9. Future of MLOps
+7. Future of MLOps
-10. Conclusion
+8. Conclusion

 **1. Introduction**
   - What is MLOps?